Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Introduction

 \section{Introduction}

-Deep generative models are an active research area, but the main research focus has been unimodal generation, either unconditional (GAN \citep{goodfellow2014generative}, VAE \citep{kingma2013auto}, PixelCNN \citep{van2016pixel}, GPT \citep{brown2020language}) or conditional (Oscar \citep{li2020oscar}, DALL-E \citep{ramesh2021zero}).
-As of yet, unconditional multimodal generation has not been much explored.
-One previous work \citep{shimanuki2019joint} proposes generating image and text simultaneously with a GAN-based approach.
-However, the core idea was to treat text as an image, where the model generates a pair of images, one for the picture and one for the text, thus this process must undergo the OCR process \citep{smith2007overview}.
+Deep generative models focus mainly on unimodal generation, either unconditional (GAN \cite{goodfellow2014generative}, VAE \cite{kingma2013auto}, GPT \cite{brown2020language}) or conditional (VQGAN \cite{esser2021taming}, DALL-E \cite{ramesh2021zero}).
+Despite these influential works, studies on multimodal generation are still uncharted.
+One previous work \cite{shimanuki2019joint} proposed generating image and text at the same time with a GAN-based approach.
+However, the core idea was to treat the text as an image, where the model generates two images, one for the image and another for the text.
+Thus, this process must undergo the OCR process \cite{smith2007overview}.

-To overcome this limitation, we propose Multimodal Cross Quantizer VAE (\model) for unconditional image-text pair generation and enhancing the semantic consistency of the generated image-text pair.
-More specifically, we adopt a vector quantization method \citep{oord2017neural} and Transformer encoder \citep{vaswani2017attention} that learns a joint quantized representation space.
-Thus, we can convert the image-text pair to a sequence of unified indices, and train Autoregressive Transformer \citep{brown2020language} over this unified indices sequence, allowing for generating semantically consistent image-text pair simultaneously without any conditional input.
+In this paper, we design Multimodal Cross-Quantization VAE (\model), a novel vector quantizer that learns image-text representations to jointly generate image-text pairs without any conditional input and post-processing (\textit{e.g.}, OCR), with which we discover that a joint representation space is effective for semantically consistent image-text pair generation.

+To improve a multimodal semantic correlation in a quantized space, we combine VQ-VAE \cite{oord2017neural} with a Transformer encoder \cite{vaswani2017attention} and further apply an input masking. \model learns to discreteize masked image-text pairs into a quantized joint representation space and reconstruct them.
+Specifically, the Transformer encoder learns joint representations by performing a multi-head attention across the input, thereby can capture the semantic correlation between image and text.
+The input masking further enhances the correlation by making the masked part refer to the other modality to reconstruct the original input.
+Thus, we can convert the input to a unified code sequence, then train Autoregressive Transformer \cite{radford2019language} to model a joint distribution over the sequence, allowing semantically consistent image-text pair generation.